 The New Normal

-On March 1st, 2020 the world was hit with a global pandemic that literally transformed the way every business viewed themselves, their markets and their own position within them almost overnight.
+On March 1st, 2020 the world was hit with a global pandemic that literally transformed the way every business viewed themselves, their markets and their own position within them.

 Every business was immediately forced to adapt.

 They adapted to become new kinds of businesses, take on new capabilities, create new ideas, initiate new collaborations and ultimately develop a whole new way of thinking.

 For good or bad, one of the first statements I heard a week later came from Darwin.

 “It is not the strongest of the species that survives, nor the most intelligent but one most responsive to change.”